 As previously discussed, there are several types of accident sequences that can increase core damage frequency (CDF) and/or large early release frequency (LERF) estimates due to tube degradation.
 As the degree of degradation becomes more severe, more of these sequences contribute to the risk increase because tube failure probabilities significantly increase for the physical conditions relevant to those sequences.

 When tube degradation has reached the point that one or more tubes cannot withstand three times the pressure differential that occurs in normal operation (3ΔPNO), a tube integrity performance criterion has been violated.
 The 3ΔPNO level varies significantly from plant to plant, depending on the plant design and the number of tubes that have been plugged.
-It is approximately 4000 psi.
+It is approximately 4000 pounds per square inch (psi).
 The risk significance of the violation needs to be assessed as part of the ROP.
 However, the accident sequences to which tubes are vulnerable at approximately the 3ΔPNO level of degradation are not design-basis accidents.
 They include ATWS sequences and core damage sequences during which the fuel clad oxidizes while the RCS is not yet depressurized and the SGs are dry (high/dry core damage sequences).
 The 3ΔPNO criterion was not established as the threshold for susceptibility to these sequences.
-Risk increase before or after the tubes have degraded to this level, depending on several aspects of the plant design and current core fuel load parameters.
-This complicates the concept of assessing the risk of the licensee’s “performance deficiency” because .
-Thus, to be exact, the SDP risk assessment should subtract the risk at the 3ΔPNO degree of degradation from the risk at the level of degradation .
+Risk may increase before or after the tubes have degraded to this level, depending on several aspects of the plant design and current core fuel load parameters.
+This complicates the concept of assessing the risk of the licensee’s “performance deficiency” because degradation below the 3 delta-P criteria is accepted as part of the plant’s baseline risk.
+Thus, to be exact, the SDP risk assessment should subtract the risk at the 3ΔPNO degree of degradation from the risk at the level of degradation found.

-his present a problem, because the capability for estimating risk from tube degradation for the high/dry sequences s not developed sufficiently to make such fine distinctions.
-In NUREG-1740, the Advisory Committee on Reactor Safeguards Ad Hoc Subcommittee on a Differing Professional Opinion concluded that, “The staff does not currently have a technically defensible analysis of how steam generator tubes, which may be flawed, will behave under severe accident conditions in which the reactor coolant system remains pressurized.” several crucial gaps in technical knowledge high/dry core damage sequences risk assessments for all levels of degradation that violate tube integrity performance criteria will need to include these sequences.
-When degradation has become enough that tubes are susceptible to steam line breaks or normal operational stresses, the risk assessment results will probably be dominated by the additional sequences.
-For example, even when a tube failure event during normal operation revealed that the Indian Point Unit 2 plant was susceptible to the sequences that can be influenced by tube degradation, it still was necessary to include the high/dry sequences determine the appropriate “color.”
+Previously, this presented a problem, because the capability for estimating risk from tube degradation for the high/dry sequences was not developed sufficiently to make such fine distinctions.
+In NUREG-1740, March 2001, the Advisory Committee on Reactor Safeguards Ad Hoc Subcommittee on a Differing Professional Opinion concluded that, “The staff does not currently have a technically defensible analysis of how steam generator tubes, which may be flawed, will behave under severe accident conditions in which the reactor coolant system remains pressurized.”
+As noted in the NRC memo that established the SG Action Plan on November 16, 2000 (ML003770259), there existed at the time, several crucial gaps in the technical knowledge of SG tube performance during severe accidents.
+The SG Action Plan consolidated several ongoing activities related to SG tube integrity to ensure the issues were appropriately tracked and dispositioned, and to ensure an integrated SG regulatory framework was developed that was effective and efficient.

+Following an ATWS initiating event, existing SG tube degradation may lead to high/dry core damage sequences.
+Thus, SDP risk assessments for all levels of degradation that violate tube integrity performance criteria will need to include these sequences.
+When degradation has become severe enough that tubes are susceptible to steam line breaks or normal operational stresses, the risk assessment results will probably be dominated by the additional sequences.
+For example, even when a tube failure event during normal operation revealed that the Indian Point Unit 2 plant was susceptible to all the sequences that can be influenced by tube degradation, it still was necessary to include the high/dry sequences to determine the appropriate “color.”